 Instruction to Editor: Please modify the first paragraph of subclause 9.3.2.4 as follows:

 A STA that receives at least one valid frame within a received PSDU shall update its NAV with the information received in any valid Duration field from within that PSDU for all frames where the new NAV value is greater than the current NAV value, except for those where the RA is equal to the MAC address of the STA.
+In addition, if the received PSDU is a (Short) Beacon frame that includes TIM elements in which there is an indication of available BUs for a STA in at least one of the TIM elements, then an STA may disregard the Duration field of the (Short) Beacon, not updating its NAV.
+In addition, if the received PSDU is a (Short) Beacon frame that includes at least one TIM element and at least one RPS element, an S1G STA that is allowed to access the first RAW immediately following the (Short) Beacon frame as specified in at least one of the RPS elements, may disregard the Duration field of the (Short) Beacon, not updating their NAV.
 Upon receipt of a PS-Poll frame with its Duration/ID field set to AID, a STA shall update its NAV settings as appropriate under the data rate selection rules using a duration value equal to the time, in micro-seconds, required to transmit one ACK frame plus one SIFS interval, but only when the new NAV value is greater than the current NAV value.
 If the calculated duration includes a fractional microsecond, that value is rounded up to the next higher integer.
 Various additional conditions may set or reset the NAV, as described in 9.4.3.3.
 When the NAV is reset, a PHY-CCARESET.request primitive shall be issued.
 This NAV update operation is performed when the PHYRXEND.indication primitive is received.

 AP operation during the CP